The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

-The bimodal distribution of galaxies is also reflected on the stellar mass--age diagram (\logM \ -- \ageM ).
-Figure~\ref{fig:MassAge} (only showing the results from \baysea \ with the delayed-$\tau$ model) shows the bimodal distribution of the galaxy populations in AEGIS.
-Old galaxies are typically redder and more metal rich than young galaxies.
+The bimodal distribution of galaxies is also reflected in the stellar mass--age diagram (\logM \ -- \ageM ).
+Figure~\ref{fig:MassAge} (which only shows the results from \baysea \ with the delayed-$\tau$ model) depicts the bimodal distribution of the galaxy populations in AEGIS.
+Old galaxies are typically redder and more metal-rich than young galaxies.
 Galaxies in the green valley have larger $A_V$ than both red and blue galaxies.
 The \logM\ -- \ageM\ diagram also shows a bimodal correlation between the mass and the stellar population age.
-Late-type galaxies, which mainly populate the blue cloud at the nearby universe, show a linear correlation with the stellar mass, which is steeper than for early-type galaxies or red sequence galaxies \citep{kauffmann2003a, gonzalez-delgado2014}.
+Late-type galaxies, which mainly populate the blue cloud in the nearby Universe, show a linear correlation with the stellar mass, which is steeper than for early-type galaxies or red sequence galaxies \citep{kauffmann2003a, gonzalez-delgado2014}.

-These results are revealed better when only galaxies of similar cosmic epoch are plotted (lower panels in Fig.~\ref{fig:MassAge}).
-For this reason, we split our sample in three different redshift bins, where the width of each subset was defined to include a sufficient number of galaxies: $z\leq 0.35$, $0.35< z \leq 0.6$, and $0.6< z \leq 1$.
-At low redshift, the mass--age relation shows a remarkable change in its slope for galaxies more massive than $\sim 10.5$~dex \citep{kauffmann2003a, gonzalez-delgado2014}, for which the relation \logM\ -- \ageM\ is almost flat.
+These results are revealed more clearly when only galaxies of similar cosmic epochs are plotted (lower panels of Fig.~\ref{fig:MassAge}).
+For this reason, we split our sample into three different redshift bins, where the width of each subset was defined to include a sufficient number of galaxies: $z\leq 0.35$, $0.35< z \leq 0.6$, and $0.6< z \leq 1$.
+At low redshift, the mass--age relation shows a remarkable change in slope for galaxies more massive than $\sim 10.5$~dex \citep{kauffmann2003a, gonzalez-delgado2014}, for which the relation \logM\ -- \ageM\ is almost flat.
 This mass limit marks the green valley, the transition from the blue cloud to the red sequence.
-However, red galaxies in the AEGIS \logM\ -- \ageM\ diagram show a decrease of \ageM\ at decreasing \logM, pointing out that less massive galaxies were assembled in more recent cosmic epochs.
-This behaviour is also reproduced at any redshift $z\sim1$.
+However, red galaxies in the AEGIS \logM\ -- \ageM\ diagram show a decrease in \ageM\ with decreasing \logM, demonstrating that less massive galaxies were assembled during more recent cosmic epochs.
+This behaviour is reproduced at any redshift $z\sim1$.

-\subsection{Evolution of galaxy populations in the mass--colour diagram corrected for extinction}
+\subsection{Evolution of galaxy populations in the mass--colour diagram, corrected for extinction}